marbleprotocol/flash-lending/README.md

 3. Encode the sell order on the appropriate exchange wrapper.
 4. Encode the `trade` method on `TradeExecutor` using the encoded buy as `trade1` and the encoded sell as `trade2`.
 5. Use this as the data parameter for `submitTrade` on `Arbitrage`, along with the token to borrow, amount to borrow, and address to send the profits.

+We recommend a gas limit of 1.1 million in order to accomodate exchanges like Bancor that consume a relatively high amount of gas.

 For a code example, see the [arbitrage](./test/arbitrage.js) integration tests.